Ex-Seahawks Player T.J. Cunningham Dies at Age 46

 Former Seattle Seahawks safety T.J.
 Cunningham died Sunday at the age of 46.

-According to TMZ Sports, police said Cunningham was shot and killed by 31-year-old Marcus Johnson after a dispute over a parking spot in Centennial, Colorado.
+According to Melissa Alonso of CNN, police said Cunningham was shot and killed by 31-year-old Marcus Johnson after a dispute over a parking spot in Centennial, Colorado.

-Johnson was arrested on suspicion of first-degree attempted murder, and the gun allegedly used in the shooting was recovered by police as well.
-Cunningham was reportedly unarmed.
+Johnson was arrested on suspicion of first-degree attempted murder.

 Cunningham played for the Seahawks in 1996 after a standout collegiate career at the University of Colorado.